gramener/gramex/gramex/apps/guide/functionhandler/README.md

         kwargs:
           function: calculations.method(handler, 10, h=handler, val=0)

+To send the output as a download (e.g. as a PDF), use:

+    :::yaml
+    url:    ...
+            kwargs:
+                headers:
+                    Content-Type: application/pdf       # MIME type of download
+                    Content-Disposition: attachment; filename=download.pdf

+You can also specify this in your function:

+    :::python
+    def method(handler):
+        handler.set_header('Content-Type', 'application/pdf')
+        handler.set_header('Content-Disposition', 'attachment; filename=download.pdf')
+        return open('download.pdf', 'rb').read()

 ## Streaming output

 If you perform slow calculations and want to flush interim calculations out to